yegor256/blog/_posts/2017/jan/2017-01-24-career-advice.md

 with new ideas, train and educate yourself, get new certificates, meet new people, etc. They must work _for you_, not the other way around.

+{% quote They pay you to be dedicated and loyal?
+Well, that's their fault. %}

 **Don't Work**.
 Make sure programming is your _hobby_, not your job.
 Everything else must be secondary, including your family, friends, and WoW.